Ramsau/JavaSQUIP_Thesis/presentation/presentationbullets.md

 - smt
 - side channel
 - timing diff in an execution unit
+- cooperating sender-receiver pair
 - receiver issues operations
 - sender delays receivers operations

 ## SQUIP
-- SMT in comp with split scheduler
+- SMT in comb with split scheduler
 - up one step in the chain
 - measures scheduler queue overflows
-- almost completely
+- mov instruction
 - queue overflows
 - stall execution
-- big spike
+- big difference in execution time

 - drawback: split-scheduler
 - what advantage does squip have?